Retroplaya135/VR-Immersion-Headsets-Motion-Insights/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Dataset license belongs to the dataset owner and may require permissions.